flexcompute/tidy3d-faq/_faqs/what-are-the-differences-between-adjoint-shape-topology-and-level-set-optimizations.md

 <div> </div>

-<div>We highly recommend watching the <a href="https://www.flexcompute.com/tidy3d/learning-center/inverse-design/">Inverse Design</a> lectures if you are new to the adjoint method.</div>
+<div>We highly recommend watching the <a href="https://www.flexcompute.com/tidy3d/learning-center/inverse-design/">Inverse Design</a> lectures if you are new to the adjoint method.
+You can also go through this <a href="https://www.flexcompute.com/tidy3d/examples/notebooks/Autograd1Intro/">tutorial</a> for an introduction to the basic concepts related to automatic differentiation and adjoint optimization.</div>